actualquak/Rails-School-Website/FRANKLIN/README.md

  * Make the map feature.
  * Follow the guide below on how to write articles.

-## yoooolin?
-Shorthand for yoooo, Franklin.

-# How to write articles
+### How to write articles
 1. Follow the *How can I view this website* above.
 2. There should be two `div`s - one with `FRANKLIN, PUT THE TITLE HERE!` inside and one with `FRANKLIN, PUT THE CONTENT HERE!`.
 3. Put the title inside the first div, and the content inside the second.
 IMPORTANT - DON'T EDIT ANYTHING OUTSIDE OF THOSE DIVS!
 4. Send me the html that you put inside, as well as the title

+## If you need anything else, send me an email.
+I'll check my email.
+Probably.